-The Department of Oncologic Pathology aids investigators throughout the organization in all disease areas as a hub for pathology
+Under the leadership of Kathleen Burns, MD, PhD, the Department of Pathology aids investigators throughout the organization in all disease areas as a hub for pathology

 resources.
 The Department also focuses on supporting precision medicine and immunotherapy — two of the Institute's leading research and patient care initiatives — and on developing preclinical models for cancer studies.

 About the Department

 The Department of Pathology was established at Dana-Farber in July of 2016.
 The department also serves as the Division of Translational and Molecular Oncologic Pathology within the Department of Pathology at Brigham and Women's Hospital.

 Pathology and pathology research play a central role in the joint cancer research and cancer care efforts at Dana-Farber and Brigham and Women's Hospital.
 The Department consists of highly talented and collaborative academic pathologists who are